smpnet74/scotts-perplexity-clone/readme.md

 3. **Resource Management**: Properly extracts and displays web search results in the UI
 4. **Error Handling**: Implements fallback mechanisms for API connection issues

+#### Qwen3 Deployment Architecture

+The Qwen3 model is deployed with the following characteristics:

+- **Scale-to-Zero Setup**: The model is hosted on Runpod with a scale-to-zero configuration to optimize costs
+- **Cold Start Time**: When the model is selected after being idle, it takes approximately 3-4 minutes for the container to spin up
+- **Initial Interaction**: Users may receive an error on the first interaction if the model is cold
+- **Retry Mechanism**: If an error occurs, users should refresh the page and submit their question again once the model is hot

+This deployment approach balances cost efficiency with availability, though users should be aware of the initial startup delay when selecting this model option.

 This implementation demonstrates the system's flexibility in supporting different LLM providers while maintaining a consistent user experience.

 ## Backend API Management